mlabs-haskell/plutus-simple-model/README.md

 sendTx :: Tx -> Run (Either FailReason Stats)
 ```

-It takes extended plutus Tx and tries to submit it.
-If it fails it returns he reason of failure.
+It takes extended Plutus Tx and tries to submit it.
+If it fails it returns the reason of failure.
 If it succeeds it returns statistics of TX execution.
 It includes TX size if stored on Cardano
 and execution units (execution steps and memory usage).
 Execution statistics is important to
 know that our transaction is suitable for Cardano network.
 Cardano has certain limits that we should enforce